-Lake Victoria is inter-territorial freshwater lake divided among three countries namely; Kenya, Uganda and Tanzania.
+Lake Victoria is an inter-territorial freshwater lake divided among three countries namely; Kenya, Uganda, and Tanzania.

 The lake is fed by several rivers, with Kagera River being the largest draining in the lake in the western shore, and thousands of streams.
-Kenya Rivers that drain into the lake includes Sio, Sondu Miriu, Mogusi, Migori, and Nyando, Nzoia, and Yala rivers.
-This water contribute only 20% of the lake water and the rest 80% comes from direct rainfall.
+Kenya Rivers that drain into the lake include Sio, Sondu Miriu, Mogusi, Migori, and Nyando, Nzoia, and Yala rivers.
+This water contributes only 20% of the lake water and the rest 80% comes from direct rainfall.

-The only outflow from the lake is through the Nile River which exits near Jinja in Uganda which makes Lake Victoria the principal source of Nile River water.
+The only outflow from the lake is through the Nile River which exits near Jinja in Uganda which makes it the principal source of Nile River water.

 - Ndere Island National Park, located in the Winam Gulf of Lake Victoria

 - Ruma National Park which is set in Western Kenya, Lambwe Valley close to the shores of Victoria

 - Kisumu Impala Sanctuary, located on the shores of this lake

 It has many species of mammals which include; the hippopotamus, Sitatunga antelope, otter, marsh mongoose, Defassa waterbuck, cane rats, Bohor reedbuck, and many others.

 Reptiles include the huge population of Nile crocodiles, variable mud turtle, Africa helmeted turtle, and William’s mud turtle.

 Lake Victoria fish include the cichlid fish, African tetra, cyprinid, catfish, bagrid catfish, loach catfish, silver butter catfish, killifish, eel, elephant fish, Nile perch and marbled lungfish.